w3f/research/docs/polkadot/networking/3-avail-valid.md

 At the start of the period, for every parachain, its N/C parachain validators each have all of the N pieces.
 In this role we call them the "preliminary checkers".
 The high-level purpose of A&V networking is to:

 R1: Distribute the pieces of all C blocks to all other validators.
-A corollary of this is that every validator *must receive* at minimum (C-1) pieces, 1 from every other parachain.
+A corollary of this is that every validator *must receive* at minimum (C-1) pieces - 1 from every other parachain - when operating at full capacity i.e. when every C parachain produces a block.

 R2: Ensure that ceil(N/3) of the pieces of all C blocks remains available and retrievable for a reasonable amount of time, across the N validators.